jmahler/linux-utils/README.md

 DESCRIPTION
 -----------

-A good way to learn about Linux is to write the standard system utilities from scratch.
+A fun way to learn about Linux system programming is to write the standard system utilities from scratch.
 Programs such as `ls`, `cat`, `dd` and others.
-These programs are simple and have less functionality compared to the original programs but they nonetheless accomplish the same core functionality.
+These implementations are much simpler than the originals.
+But it is interesting nonetheless to see how these can be implemented.

 INDEX
 -----

-The various programs are organized in to their particular package.
-For example the `ls` program is provided by the `coreutils` package so it is placed in to the `coreutils/` directory.
+The programs are grouped in to a directory named after the package that it was originally provided by.
+For example, the programs from the `coreutils` package are grouped in the `coreutils/` directory.

     coreutils/
       cat